jsparrowio/book-search-engine/README.md

 ## Description

 The Book Search Engine is a simple React/node/express/mongoDB/Apollo/GraphQL web application that utilizes the Google Books API to allow a user to search, save, and explore books.
-It features a user sign up/login, and a personalized dashboard to allow a user to view and delete saved books.'
+It features a user sign up/login, and a personalized dashboard to allow a user to view and delete saved books.

-This project was already fully written and function, but was utilizing REST APIs to make its database calls.
+This project was already fully written and functional, but was utilizing REST APIs to make its database calls.
 The project was then converted to use Apollo/GraphQL to make its database calls, which is how this deployed application runs.

 Find the deployed application [here]()